You have this incredible blog.

 What websites did you actually use your free gift from?

 Looking at what you like and fully understanding your audience can give you some insight on how to create your own lead magnet.

 If you never used that free 20% coupon (I always forget I have it and don’t end up using it) then don’t offer that as a lead magnet.

 Remember, this is all about your audience and what they will find value in.

 To create ebooks, checklists, PDFs, workbooks or worksheets, you can use canva.com.

 Delivering Your Lead Magnet With A Landing Page

 You’ve created your lead magnet, it’s full of value, is specific, actionable and gives a quick solution to a problem and now you’re ready to get it out there for the world to see!

 What you need now is an email provider.

 An email provider is basically just a place that helps you send, segment, and keep track of your email subscribers.
-This can be any email provider you want including MailChimp (free up to 2k subscribers), Convert Kit, Constant Contact..etc.
+This can be any email provider you want including MailChimp, Convert Kit (highly recommend), Constant Contact..etc.